Nolan Gorman Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 26th in the league with a collective 7.8 strikeouts per nine innings.
+- The eight strikeouts per nine innings put together by the Pirates pitching staff ranks 25th in MLB.

-- The Pirates have the 20th-ranked team ERA across all league pitching staffs (4.92).
+- The Pirates have the 16th-ranked team ERA across all MLB pitching staffs (4.54).

-- Pirates pitchers combine to allow 17 total home runs at a clip of 1.4 per game (to rank 21st in baseball).
+- The Pirates rank 19th in baseball in home runs allowed (17 total, 1.3 per game).

-- Velasquez (0-2) gets the starting nod for the Pirates, his third of the season.
+- Oviedo (1-0) gets the start for the Pirates, his third of the season.

-- His last time out was on Saturday against the Chicago White Sox, when the righty went 2 2/3 innings, surrendering five earned runs while giving up six hits.
+- In his most recent appearance on Sunday, the right-hander threw 6 2/3 scoreless innings against the Chicago White Sox while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.